terminusdb-labs/tdb-cli/README.md

 #### One argument
 If the single argument contains a /, it is assumed to be in the format `<organization>/<database>`.
+Example: `tdb-cli db info myorganization/mydatabase`

 Otherwise, it is assumed to be a database name, and organization is taken from context.
 Example: `tdb-cli db info mydatabase`

 #### Two arguments